V5U2/BeamMP-Server-Configurator/README.md

 Here are some planned improvements and features for future releases:

-- [ ] Implement better authentication, including SSO and auth header support
+- [x] Implement better authentication, including SSO and auth header support
-- [ ] Blur elements when not authenticated
+- [x] Blur elements when not authenticated
-- [ ] Show the authenticated user in the UI
+- [x] Show the authenticated user in the UI
-- [ ] Require authentication to load Docker logs
+- [x] Require authentication to load Docker logs
 - [ ] Mobile theme enhancements
+- [ ] Add user profile settings (change password, etc.)
+- [ ] Add admin audit log for config changes
+- [ ] Add support for more SSO providers (Azure AD, Okta, etc.)
+- [ ] Add rate limiting and brute-force protection for login